Skip to Content

 1) Provide written documentation to your insurance company

 Yes, you probably knew to call your own insurance company to report your accident, but did you know you should also follow up in writing?
-The Texas Department of Insurance explains that you need submit a written report to your insurance company in order to protect your legal right to prompt payment.
+The Texas Department of Insurance explains that you need to submit a written report to your insurance company in order to protect your legal right to prompt payment.

 (After you've filed your claim, Texas law requires your insurance company to respond to you within 15 days.
 If it can't meet this deadline, it must explain the reason.)

-2) Submit a crash report, if the police weren't involved
+2) Submit a crash report if the police weren't involved

 If you sustained serious injuries, someone probably called law enforcement, and they probably investigated the accident.
 However, if you were involved in a rear-end collision or other minor accident, you may not have bothered to call the police.